-Should you wash chicken before you cook it?
-It is not recommended to rinse the chicken prior to cooking it.
+It is not recommended to rinse the chicken before cooking it.
 This is usually thought to get rid of any bacteria that may be present on the chicken’s skin however, it can result in the bacterium getting splashed all over kitchen counters as well as the sink and could increase your chance of getting food poisoning in certain situations.

-Have you been told that people wash their chickens prior to attempting to cook it?
-There are many people who do this however is it an ideal idea or should you steer clear of doing it?
+As a chef, I’m sure you have been told that people wash their chickens before attempting to cook them.
+There are many people who do this however, is it an ideal idea, or should you steer clear of doing it?

-Should You Wash Chicken Before You Cook It?
+Do You Need To Wash Chicken Before You Cook It?

 The USDA doesn’t recommend washing chicken prior to cooking it.
 Cooking is enough to rid the bacterium when you cook it at the right temperature prior to serving.